LukasVolgger/project-readme-template/Web Apps/static_project.md

 <!-- CHOOSE ONE -->

 <!-- 1.
 Public Domain -->
-All graphics/images used are licensed under the Creative Commons license CC0 Public Domain.
-[CC0 Public Domain](https://creativecommons.org/publicdomain/zero/1.0/deed.en)
+All graphics/images used are licensed under the Creative Commons license [CC0 Public Domain](https://creativecommons.org/publicdomain/zero/1.0/deed.en).

 <!-- 2.
 Online Courses -->
 All graphics/images are property of [License Owner](https://samplepage.com).
 The graphics are left to the participants of the course for learning purposes for use in the projects and are subject to the copyright of the [License Owner](https://samplepage.com).